How do I unschool my child and just let my kids learn?

 Observe and listen to who your children are.

 What are they about?
 Listen to them.
-They are developing, coming into their own, but you can take cues from their lives, even as young children.
+They are developing and coming into their own, but you can take cues from their lives, even as young children.

 Do they like earning money?
 Encourage them to start a lemonade stand.
 As they get older, they might want to market their baking capabilities.
 Another might do yardwork for neighbours, or childcare for their mom’s friend.